ang-zeyu/ang-zeyu/README.md

 #### Directory to other projects

 These are some non exhaustive projects I've worked on as part of university coursework, and various smaller pet projects to pick up certain skills that I've uploaded to Github.
-For my professional work, you can refer to my [LinkedIn profile](https://www.linkedin.com/in/ze-yu-ang-740168162/) and/or resume:
+For my professional experience, you can refer to my [LinkedIn profile](https://www.linkedin.com/in/ze-yu-ang-740168162/) and/or resume:

 ##### Web Development